babakshofficial/Gold-Purchase-Bot/readme.md

 *   Store your `BOT_TOKEN` and other sensitive information in environment variables (`.env` file) and never commit them to the repository.
 *   Restrict the `ADMIN_IDS` list to trusted users only.

-## License

-[Specify your license here, e.g., MIT, GPL, etc., or state "This project is unlicensed and its source code is proprietary."]